-Whether you are new to cycling or triathlon, or have been practicing it for a few years, you have surely heard of cycling biomechanics or "bike fitting" on more than one occasion.
+Whether you are new to cycling or triathlon, or you've been doing it for a few years, you've probably heard more than once about cycling biomechanics or "bike fitting".

 It is, in essence, about adapting the bike to your particular characteristics.
 Because we are all made (or badly made) in a totally different way.
 Two people of the same height can be totally different when riding a bike, as everything depends on aspects such as leg length, torso or flexibility.